 Christie is the Executive Director and director of Humpback Whale research for the Marine Education and Research Society.
 She holds an undergraduate degree in Marine Biology from the University of British Columbia and a Master's degree from Simon Fraser University, where she studied Humpback Whale prey and energetics.
 She is particularly interested in studying and mitigating anthropogenic threats to cetaceans, with a focus on the threat of entanglement in fishing gear.
 Christie is a member of BC Marine Mammal Response Network Advisory Team and was part of the Marine Animal Emergency Response team and the Atlantic Large Whale Disentanglement Network at the Center for Coastal Studies in Cape Cod, Massachusetts.
 She has many years' experience studying Humpback Whale populations on both the east and west coasts of North America.
 When she is not conducting research and response activities for MERS, Christie does contract work conducting research on Humpback, Fin, and Killer Whales and other marine species at risk for Fisheries and Oceans Canada, and works as a Field Biologist studying Sea Otters and Humpback Whales for the Hakai Institute on the central coast of BC.

 Jackie is a Humpback Whale researcher and the Education and Communications Director for the Marine Education and Research Society.
 She taught biology and administered international schools in the Netherlands for 14 years and since returning to BC in 1999, has worked as a marine naturalist and naturalist trainer striving to create positive environmental change.
 Her work has included being the local Department of Fisheries and Oceans Education Coordinator, Communications Director for the SOS Marine Conservation Foundation and Community Liaison for the 'Namgis First Nation's KUTERRA land-based salmon farm.
 She is the long-standing President of the local dive club and uses her underwater photography and storytelling as "The Marine Detective" to increase awareness of the biodiversity, mystery and fragility of life in the NE Pacific Ocean.
 Recognition for her efforts includes being the 2010 winner of the Vancouver Aquarium's Murray A. Newman Award for Excellence in Aquatic Conservation.
-Recent on-camera experience includes being featured on Animal Planet's "Wild Obsession" series and in the BBC production "New Threat to Canada's Humpback Whales?"
+With on-camera experience including being featured on Animal Planet’s “Wild Obsession” series and in the BBC productions “New threat to Canada’s Pacific humpback whales?” and “Ingenious Animals.”

 Photo Credit: Andrew Topham

 Jared was born and raised in coastal British Columbia and spent every summer on the ocean observing marine wildlife as far back as he can remember.
-He is a mariner by trade and has worked for several marine-based eco-tourism companies off the coast of BC since 1992.
-In 2006, he co-founded the North Island Marine Mammal Stewardship Association and began work full time as a cetacean research technician for the Department of Fisheries and Oceans Canada.
-Jared's current work for DFO includes managing the Bigg's (transient) and northern resident Killer Whale photo-identification programs as well as operating and maintaining the research vessel fleet.
-He typically spends over 100 days a year at sea conducting field research on Killer Whales and other marine species at risk such as Sea Otters, Humpback, Grey, Fin and Blue Whales.
-Jared is a member of the BC Marine Mammal Response Network advisory team and has worked on marine mammal mitigation projects for the the Canadian Coast Guard.
-He also conducts research on Killer and Sperm Whales in the South Atlantic and Southern Oceans for the government of South Georgia and South Sandwich Islands.
-He has a particular interest in seabirds and whales of the Balaenopterid genus.
+In 2006, he co-founded the North Island Marine Mammal Stewardship Association and began to work as a Cetacean Research Technician for the Department of Fisheries and Oceans Canada (DFO).
+Jared's current work for DFO includes managing the Bigg's (Transient) and Northern Resident Killer Whale population monitoring programs.
+In 2010, Jared co-founded the MERS Marine Education and Research Society.
+He typically spends over 100 days a year at sea working for these organizations conducting field research on Killer, Humpback, Minke, Fin, Grey and Blue Whales.
+Jared has also studied Killer, Sperm and Sei Whales in the South Atlantic and Southern Ocean with colleagues at Falklands Conservation, Government of South Georgia and South Sandwich Islands, and NOAA Southwest Fisheries Science Centre.
+Jared is a member of several marine mammal advisory groups in Canada and in addition to conducting conservation based field research also responds to cetacean incidents such as entanglements and strandings.

 Nicole is the Research and Administration Assistant for the Marine Education and Research Society.
 She grew up in Edmonton, Alberta and fell in love with the west coast and marine life through spending childhood summers in Victoria, British Columbia .
 Nicole is motivated by work directed at mitigating interactions between people and life in the ocean.
 She holds an undergraduate degree in Biology and Ocean Sciences from the University of Victoria, a diploma in Fish, Wildlife and Recreation from the British Columbia Institute of Technology (BCIT) and currently, completing a GIS certificate through BCIT.
 Previously, she has worked as a Biology Technician for Parks Canada at the Saguenay -St. Lawrence Marine Park and Fisheries Technologist on Northern Vancouver Island.
 She currently is also the Retail and Visitor Experience Manager at the Shaw Centre for the Salish Sea.